 Being a proud Georgia peach, I like to make Southern food at least once a week.
 Come over to my house and you’ll be greeted with buttermilk waffles, red beans & rice, sweet potato biscuits, or collard greens (made in all sorts of ways).
 In this new Southern Buddha Bowl recipe I wanted to showcase some of my very favorite Southern ingredients in one down-right tasty vegan bowl.
 I was lucky enough to partner with my favorite bean brand, Camellia, of New Orleans on this recipe and video.
 My dad introduced me to their beans years ago, and I have been stocking up every time I’m in NOLA ever since.

 Who over said Southerns can’t be vegan has never tasted creamy Camellia beans.
-I used their green lima beans (a staple of succotash) in this Buddha bowl along with farm fresh corn, charred tomatoes, Italian farro, pickled Vidalia onions, and a creamy Georgia peach dressing.
+I used their green lima beans (a staple of succotash) in this Buddha bowl.
+Plus, farm fresh corn, charred tomatoes, Italian farro, pickled Vidalia onions, and a creamy Georgia peach dressing.
 Oh, and raw collards.
 Gotta have them greens to complete a Buddha bowl!

 This recipe is absolutely perfect for a late-summer lunch or dinner, and a must-have at a picnic.
 You’ll love how all of the flavors combine to create an absolutely delicious balanced vegan meal.
 I highly recommend ordering some Camellia beans to make this.
 They are the creamiest beans I know of 🙂